David-Brewer/Prime-Exponent-Project/README.md

 3. Adjust vector length, number of samples, and exponent range as needed

 The dataset will be saved as `prime_exponent_dataset.csv` and visualizations will display inline.

+Please feel free to reach out with any thoughts, questions, or constructive feedback:
+[LinkedIn][www.linkedin.com/in/dbbrewer]